 What is Futhark?

 The Futhark language and compiler is an ongoing research project.
 It can compile nontrivial programs which then run on real GPUs at very high speed.
-The Futhark language itself is still very spartan - due to the basic design criteria requiring the ability to generate high-performance GPU code, it takes more effort to support language features that are common in languages with more forgiving compilation targets.
+The Futhark language itself is still somewhat spartan -due to the basic design goal of generating high-performance parallel code, it takes more effort to support language features that are common in languages with more forgiving compilation targets.
 Nevertheless, Futhark can already be used for nontrivial programs.
 We are actively looking for more potential applications as well as people who are interested in contributing to the language design.

 For more information, you can look at code examples, details on performance, our devblog, or maybe the docs, which also contains a list of our publications.
 You can of course also visit our main repository on Github, or our repository of benchmarks.